Farnsworth–Munsell 100 hue test

 The Farnsworth–Munsell 100 Hue Color Vision test is a color vision test often used to test for color blindness.
 The system was developed by Dean Farnsworth in the 1940s and it tests the ability to isolate and arrange minute differences in various color targets with constant value and chroma that cover all the visual hues described by the Munsell color system.
 There are several variations of the test, one featuring 100 color hues and one featuring 15 color hues.
 Originally taken in an analog environment with physical hue tiles, the test is now taken from computer consoles.
 An accurate quantification of color vision accuracy is particularly important to designers, photographers and colorists, who all rely on accurate color vision to produce quality content.

 Vision tests

 100 hue test

 The most common form of the Farnsworth–Munsell 100 Hue Color Vision Test contains four distinct rows of similar color hues, each containing 25 distinct variations of each hue.
 Each color hue at the polar end of a row is fixed in position, to serve as an anchor.
 Each hue tile between the anchors can be adjusted as the observer sees fit.
 The final arrangement of the hue tiles represents the aptitude of the visual system in discerning differences in color hue.
-Failures within the observers visual system can be measured as a function of two factors contained within the test; either the amount of instances that a tile is misplaced, or the severity of a tile displacement (i.e., the distance between where a tile should have been placed and where it was actually placed.).
+Failures within the observer's visual system can be measured as a function of two factors contained within the test; either the amount of instances that a tile is misplaced, or the severity of a tile displacement (i.e., the distance between where a tile should have been placed and where it was actually placed.).